 “I felt very honored to be nominated and to represent Bowdoin,” Johnson said.
 “I’m excited to continue to develop classes that move the learning inside the classroom outside to the larger community and the kinds of challenges that provides.”

 Johnson’s work and interests are the very definition of interdisciplinary.
-While an undergraduate at Warren Wilson College, she designed her own major called Art and Community Organizing.
+While an undergraduate at Warren Wilson College, they designed their own major called Art and Community Organizing.

 “My work is focused around building projects over time with communities.
 There is a natural progression between seemingly disparate parts coming together in my activist practice and my art practice,” Johnson said.

-Her undergraduate practice focused primarily around printmaking and book arts, though she began to incorporate video and sound into her work as a graduate school at the University of California, Berkeley.
+Their undergraduate practice focused primarily around printmaking and book arts, though they began to incorporate video and sound into their work as a graduate school at the University of California, Berkeley.

-“[Book arts] has a natural translation to video art because book arts and video art are both time-based experiences,” she said.
+“[Book arts] has a natural translation to video art because book arts and video art are both time-based experiences,” they said.

-Johnson brings her interdisciplinary interests into the courses she teaches at Bowdoin, many of which are cross-listed with the Digital and Computational Studies (DCS) department.
+Johnson brings their interdisciplinary interests into the courses they teach at Bowdoin, many of which are cross-listed with the Digital and Computational Studies (DCS) department.
 This semester, the course titled Art, Technology, and Design for Social Change combines several fields of study, and in the process asks students to explore answers to a series of questions.